 If your manufacturing process includes multiple pieces of equipment (such as in a packaging line) it is very important to focus attention on the constraint of the process.
 In particular, focus on downtime:

 Focusing improvement efforts on the constraint ensures optimal use of resources and is the most direct route to improved productivity and profitability.

 From the perspective of Overall Equipment Effectiveness (OEE) and Total Equipment Effectiveness (TEEP), downtime is captured as an Availability Loss.
 From the perspective of the Six Big Losses, downtime is captured as an Unplanned Stop.

-The ultimate best practice for reducing downtime is Total Productive Maintenance (TPM).
+The ultimate best practice for avoiding and reducing downtime is Total Productive Maintenance (TPM).
 TPM emphasizes proactive and preventative maintenance to maximize the operational efficiency of equipment.
 It blurs the distinction between the roles of production and maintenance by placing a strong emphasis on empowering operators to maintain their equipment.
 TPM has many elements: 5S, Autonomous Maintenance, Planned Maintenance, Quality Integration, Focused Improvement, New Equipment Management, Training, Education, Safety, and more.
 In fact, both OEE and the Six Big Losses are originally from the world of TPM.